 What an Executor Can and Cannot Do

-Our Orange County trust litigation lawyers focus on helping trustees, beneficiary, and heirs in the event there is a trust contest.
-Our Orange County Law firm focuses primarily on trust and estates disputes based upon undue duress, embezzlement, breach of fiduciary duty, and other estate litigation matters.
+Our probate litigation lawyers focus on helping executors, beneficiary, and heirs in the event there is a Will contest.
+Our attorneys focus primarily on estate disputes based upon undue duress, embezzlement, breach of fiduciary duty, and other probate litigation matters.

 What an Executor Cannot Do

 There are many discussions about whether an Executor of an estate has the power to sell specific properties, sell to themselves, etc., so in short, the Executor of a will cannot self-deal and sell the estate assets below market value.
 If an Executor does not perform due diligence, it may be construed as self-dealing and against the fiduciary duty of an Executor role.
 If its found self-dealing has taken place, the beneficiaries can evict the Executor and open the opportunity to go after the Executor civilly.